 When the muscles are at rest, the muscle tissue and connective tissues, which surround the muscles are reduced slightly in size.
 When you warm up the muscles by physical work, they become more flexible.
 A low load of muscle and tendon tissue at the beginning of the warm-up, which gently intensifies will provide a controlled and increased flexibility.
 Muscle and tendon tissue will hereby be ready for more intensive use.

-After a careful warm-up, the muscles can be up to 10 % longer than in resting state.
+After a careful warm-up, the muscles can be up to 10 % longer than in the resting state.
 An abrupt transition from rest to training, without gradual preparation, will strongly increase the risk of overstretching of muscle and tendon tissue.
-If the muscles are warmed up correctly, they can work in a longer movement path, giving the runner an opportunity for greater freedom of movement and thus give a performance-enhancing effect.
+If the muscles are warmed up correctly, they can work in a longer movement path, giving the runner an opportunity for greater freedom of movement and thus giving a performance-enhancing effect.

-As you see, warm-up does not only prevent injuries but it also increases performance.
+As you see, warm-up does not only prevent injuries but also increases performance.
 The benefits lie in the ability to transport oxygen to the working muscles rapidly and the mentioned increase in nervous control.

 When the muscles begin to work, increases the need for oxygen to the muscles considerably.
-Since the oxygen carries with the blood, the conditions for optimal blood circulation must be present.
+Since oxygen carries with the blood, the conditions for optimal blood circulation must be present.
 At rest, the blood vessels out to the muscles are partially closed, and the blood circulation is slow.
 If we suddenly begin to work more or hard, it takes some time before the blood circulation increases in proportion to the Oxygen demand.

 The result is that the muscles’ performance is not as good, as if you already had paved the way for the opening of the blood vessels.
 At rest, it’s only about 15 to 20 % of the blood circulation that goes out to the musculature, whereas about 75% of the blood circulation after 10 to 12 minutes of active warm-up goes out to the musculature.
 The performance on this basis will be much greater after warming up.
 When we are warm-up, we prepare the body for the coming activity event.